See below for answers to frequently asked questions (FAQs). We will update FAQs regularly as the project progresses.

 radio rebroadcasting, so traffic management centre personnel can broadcast safety messages to motorists in the tunnels via their vehicle’s radio.

 There will be some noise from tunnelling activities audible at the tunnel portals during construction.
-Acoustic sheds will be built at each portal to minimise the amount of noise generated by tunnelling activities.
+There will be acoustic sheds at each portal to minimise the amount of noise generated by tunnelling activities.

-We will do our best to minimise disturbance from our surface construction sites to nearby residents and businesses, however some construction activities will generate periods of noise.
+We will do our best to minimise disturbance from our surface construction sites to nearby residents and business.
+However, some construction activities will generate periods of noise.

 We’ll use a range of measures to mitigate noise and vibration impacts, including: